 HPS/Pl 121.
 Causation and Explanation.
 9 units (3-0-6); second term.
 An examination of theories of causation and explanation in philosophy and neighboring disciplines.
 Topics discussed may include probabilistic and counterfactual treatments of causation, the role of statistical evidence and experimentation in causal inference, and the deductive-nomological model of explanation.
 The treatment of these topics by important figures from the history of philosophy such as Aristotle, Descartes, and Hume may also be considered.
 Instructor: Eberhardt.

 HPS/Pl 124.
 Philosophy of Space and Time.
 9 units (3-0-6); first term.
 This course will focus on questions about the nature of space and time, particularly as they arise in connection with physical theory.
 Topics may include the nature and existence of space, time, and motion; the relationship between geometry and physical space (or space-time); entropy and the direction of time; the nature of simultaneity; and the possibility of time travel.
-Instructor: Hitchcock.
+Not offered 2015–16.

 HPS/Pl 134.
 Current Issues in Philosophical Psychology.
-9 units (3-0-6); second, third terms.
+9 units (3-0-6); first term.
 An in-depth examination of one or more issues at the intersection of contemporary philosophy and the brain and behavioral sciences.
 Topics may include the development of a theory of mind and self-representation, theories of representation and neural coding, the nature of rationality, the nature and causes of psychopathology, learning and innateness, the modularity of mind.
-Not offered 2013–14.
+Instructor: Cowie.

 HPS/Pl 135.
 Moral Philosophy and the Brain.
-9 units (3-0-6); second term.
+9 units (3-0-6); first term.
 This course will examine the impact of recent advances in neuroscience on moral philosophy.
 Topics to be addressed include: the evolution of morality and a naturalistic perspective on ethics; the role of brain imaging in adjudicating between deontological vs. consequentialist perspectives on moral decision-making and judgment; the relation between virtue theory and habit systems in the brain; brain imaging of altruism and its implications for egoism, empathy, and moral motivation; moral agency and free will; the neuroscience of distributive justice; the debate regarding the normative significance of neuroscience for moral philosophy.
-Instructors: Quartz.
+Not offered 2015–16.

 HPS/Pl 136.
 Happiness and the Good Life.
 9 units (3-0-6); third term.
 This course will critically examine the emerging science of happiness and positive psychology, its philosophical assumptions, methodology, and its role in framing social policy and practice.
 Topics to be addressed include: the relation between happiness as subjective well-being or life satisfaction and philosophical visions of the good life; the relation between happiness and virtue; the causes of happiness and the role of life experience; happiness and economic notions of human welfare, attempts to measure happiness, and the prospect for an economics of happiness; happiness as a brain state and whether brain science can illuminate the nature of happiness; mental illness and psychiatry in light of positive psychology.
 Instructors: Quartz.

 HPS/Pl 138.
 Human Nature and Society.
-9 units (3-0-6).
+9 units (3-0-6); second term.
 This course will investigate how assumptions about human nature shape political philosophy, social institutions, and social policy.
 The course will begin with a historical perspective, examining the work of such political philosophers as Plato, Locke, Rousseau, and Marx, along with such psychologists as Freud and Skinner.
 Against this historical perspective, it will then turn to examine contemporary views on human nature from cognitive neuroscience and evolutionary psychology and explore their potential implications for political philosophy and social policy.
 Among topics to be discussed will be the nature of human sociality and cooperation; economic systems and assumptions regarding production and consumption; and propaganda, marketing, and manipulation.
-Not offered 2013–14.
+Instructor: Quartz.

 HPS/H 158.
 The Scientific Revolution.
 9 units (3-0-6); third term.
 The birth of modern Western science from 1400 to 1700.
 The course examines the intellectual revolution brought about by the contributions of Copernicus, Galileo, Descartes, Kepler, Newton, and Harvey, and their relation to major political, social, and economic developments.
-Instructor: Jardine.
+Not offered 2015–16.